Parsl/parsl/docs/devguide/design.rst

 Here is a set of features that should be implemented or borrowed :

-* [Must have] New remote execution system must have the `executor interface <https://docs.python.org/3/library/concurrent.futures.html#executor-objects>`_.
+* [Done] New remote execution system must have the `executor interface <https://docs.python.org/3/library/concurrent.futures.html#executor-objects>`_.
-* [Must have] Executors must be memory efficient wrt to holding jobs in memory.
+* [Done] Executors must be memory efficient wrt to holding jobs in memory.
-* [Must have] Continue to support both BashApps and PythonApps.
+* [Done] Continue to support both BashApps and PythonApps.
-* [?]
-Capable of using templates to submit jobs to Cluster resource managers.
+* [Done] Capable of using templates to submit jobs to Cluster resource managers.
-* [?]
-Dynamically launch and shutdown workers.
+* [Done] Dynamically launch and shutdown workers.

 .. note::
-   Since the current roadmap to remote execution is through ipython-parallel, we will limit ourselves to Python3.5 to avoid library naming issues.
+   Since the current roadmap to remote execution is through ipython-parallel, we will limit support to Python3.5+ to avoid library naming issues.

 Availability of Python3.5 on target resources